 In the words of the children’s song, “you can’t just talk the talk, you’ve got to walk the walk.”

-The second step is helping children understand the how behind obedience.
+The second step in teaching the importance of obedience is helping children understand the HOW behind obedience.

 Little children do not even have the power to obey.
 They will always fail.
 It’s through salvation in Christ that we get the power to obey.
 (1 peter 1:3)